As automotive technology has advanced, safety systems have also been improved and expanded to provide a better user experience.

-- Clear the access to the ring
+- Clear access to the ring

-- Install it the way it previous was
+- Install it as it was before.

 - Take a test drive and check for optimal performance.

-- Diagnosis of a bad ABS sensor
+Diagnosis of a poor ABS sensor

-- Check to see if the check engine light is on
+- Check to see if the check engine light is on.

-- Keep the engine turned off
+- Keep the engine turned off.

-- See if the ring is deformed or broken
+- See if the ring is deformed or broken.

 - Check to see if there is a noticeable gap anywhere along the ring circumference.

-- Rotate the wheel to inspect thoroughly
+- Rotate the wheel to inspect thoroughly.

 - If there is any such issue, replace the ring.